Landscape Architecture Canada Foundation UBC Scholarship in Landscape Architecture

 This exhibition featured thought provoking and intriguing drawings by BCSLA Members.
 This exhibition included panels from the 2009 By Hand exhibition, which showcased hand-drawn works by BCSLA Members.
 Showcasing a range of scales, from small gardens to large civic sites to entire mountain regions, this exhibit exemplifies the breadth and aptitude of the profession and its ability to communicate ideas for exciting landscape architectural spaces.

-The SITELINES website contains the Web Atlas, an interactive map which presents samples of landscape architecture projects in British Columbia including parks, public gardens, as well as commercial and multi-family developments.
+The BCSLA Web Atlas is an interactive map which presents examples of landscape architecture in British Columbia.
+The projects include parks, public gardens, commercial, multi-family and institutional developments.
 This resource has been created to support the mandate and goals of the BC Society of Landscape Architects.

 The Canadian Society of Landscape Architects is committed to actively promoting sustainability principles, goals and strategies.